froq/docs/app/system/docs/app.md

 ```

 ### Config operations
-Froq! makes all the (app) configuration options as read-only, meaning that, all options can be set only via `app/config/config.php` file but are accessible all over the application instance.
+Froq! keeps all the (app) configuration options read-only, meaning that, all options can only be set via `app/config/config.php` file but are accessible application-wide via `$app->config()` method.

 ```php
 // Set an option in config.php file.